2020-01-06

 } ()

-IMPORTANT: The process doesn’t wait until all goroutines are finished before exiting
+The process doesnβt wait until all goroutines are finished before exiting

 To solve this, we need to coordinate our code